jonahx/command_class/README.md

 https://www.icelab.com.au/notes/functional-command-objects-in-ruby/

-For a more complex, but also more fully-featured version of this ideas, see:
+For a more complex, but also more fully-featured version of this idea, see:

 https://dry-rb.org/gems/dry-transaction/